KSPModdingLibs/KSPBuildTools/README.md

 ### Referencing Dependencies

 Referencing assemblies (DLLs) from other mods should be done with a HintPath relative to `$(KSPRoot)`.
 These should be placed *after* importing `KSPCommon.targets` so that `$(KSPRoot)` will be defined.
-In addition, you can include the CKAN identifier of the mod to make it installable with the `CKANInstall` target.
+In addition, you can include the CKAN identifier of the mod to make it installable when restoring the project.
+Dependencies should have the private flag set to false, unless they are intended to be included alongside the main dll.

 Example from [Shabby](https://github.com/KSPModdingLibs/Shabby/blob/e61ec5084b83c7e6941e62f43439cdd28fe867e6/Source/Shabby.csproj#L30):